gil900859/AnydeskReverser/README.md

 # Scamstroyer

-Scamstroyer is a python based application that lets you run or control the target user computer without them knowing.
+AnyDeskReverser is a python based application that lets you run or control the target user computer without them knowing.

 ## Installation